lorenzoceccanti/crashspot/README.md

 FLASK_ADDRESS = "a_flask_address"
 STREAMLIT_PORT = your_streamlit_port</code>

+- To retrieve the dataset run the <code> download_dataset </code> script and check for the logs.

 - In order to correctly visualize the graphs, if you are running the notebooks on Visual Studio Code make sure to have installed the <code> Jupyter Notebook Renderers </code> extension by Microsoft.